-Tests that may be done can include:
+Tests that may be done include:

 Symptoms are treated as appropriate.
 A hearing aid may be needed.
 Hormone treatment may be necessary at the expected time of puberty to cause the normal changes to occur.

-Laser or bleaching creams may help lighten some of the brown spots on the skin.
+Laser, cryosurgery (freezing), or bleaching creams may help lighten some of the brown spots on the skin.

 Complications vary and include:

-Updated by: Jonathan Kantor, MD, North Florida Dermatology Associates, Jacksonville, FL.
+Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.